Disappearance of Andrew Gosden: Reason for travelling to London

 After the initial CCTV trail went cold, the investigation moved on to trying to establish why Gosden had decided to go to London.
-An early theory put forward by the family was that Gosden had decided to take in some of the sights.
+An early theory put forward by the family was that Gosden had decided to go sightseeing.
 Gosden was known to have enjoyed London, and would visit the capital with his family to see his grandparents, aunts, uncles, and family friends who lived there.
 He also enjoyed visiting London's museums and exhibitions.
-According to Gosden's father, Gosden also had a good knowledge of how the public transport system worked, knew the layout, and was confident in navigating his way around the city.
 Travel on buses was free for children at the time of Gosden's disappearance.

-One event identified by Kevin Gosden as a possible reason for his son to have travelled to London was the 2007 YouTube Gathering.
-However, there is no evidence that Gosden attended this event or had any interest in YouTube.
+Gosden's sister travelled to London to hand out CVs when she was 14 to gain work experience— Gosden's father speculated that Andrew may have been doing the same.
+One event identified by Kevin Gosden as a possible reason for his son to have travelled to London was the 2007 YouTube gathering; however, there is no evidence that Gosden attended this event or had any interest in YouTube.

 The family also looked into music concerts that Gosden might have gone to London to attend.
 The night of his disappearance, Thirty Seconds to Mars played the Brixton Academy and SikTh played a rescheduled farewell show at the Carling Academy.
 The venue is within walking distance from King's Cross.
 The SikTh gig was originally scheduled for 4:00 pm on 7 July and was to be the last show with the original vocalist, making it a unique event.
-Mick Neville, retired head of the Metropolitan Police's Central Images Unit, believed the SikTh theory to be plausible.
+Mick Neville, retired head of the Metropolitan Police's Central Images Unit, believed the SikTh theory was plausible.
 He appealed for anyone with photos or videos taken at the gig to come forward so that "super recognisers" could scan the images.
 Neville went on to state: "There is a canal nearby (Regents Canal).
 It is unclear whether this was ever dredged or checked."
-Although Gosden was a fan of similar metal bands, there is no evidence that he attended these shows or that he even liked these bands.
+Although Gosden was a fan of similar metal bands, there is no evidence that he attended these shows or that he liked these bands.

 Finnish band HIM did a promotional signing at the HMV store on Oxford Street on Monday 17 September 2007, and performed an invitation-only show the same evening at the Borderline venue in Soho.
 The only way to get into this show was by completing various contests and giveaways.
 This lead was investigated by the family with help from HIM, but it did not produce any meaningful leads.
 Gosden's father has also stated that he suspected that Gosden might have gone to London to do something for which he felt it was easier to seek forgiveness than ask permission.

 Speaking in 2009, Kevin Gosden speculated on the reason for Andrew's disappearance: "Did he decide to do the Reginald Perrin thing, and reinvent himself?
 Or was there something troubling him that he felt he couldn't tell us?
 In my heart, I still think his disappearance was a spur-of-the-moment thing."